 Musculoskeletal Physiotherapy – a holistic approach requires a broad range of skills

-When you come to see us, we are looking to get you better in the easiest and most efficient way possible.
+When you come to see our Musculoskeletal physiotherapy team, we are looking to get you better in the easiest and most efficient way possible.
 By the end of your assessment we aim to give you a clinical evidence based diagnosis for your problem, a rational explanation as to why you have the ongoing symptoms (if this is not already obvious), and identify the different treatment options open to you to get yourself back to normal as quickly as you can.
-This process is not the same for everyone and will depend on the over-riding features that we identify in the examination and history taking, and the extent that you want us to be involved.
+The recovery process is not the same for everyone and will depend on the over-riding features that we identify in the examination and history taking.
+That will guide as to the extent that you want us to be involved.